 I‘d say you’ll probably need around 100-130 CHF per day if you get a Swiss Travel Pass, stay in hostels and buy your own food at the supermarket.
 You can reduce those costs by couchsurfing, camping, sticking to one region or using cheap long-distance buses.
 Click here for further tips on how to save money in Switzerland.

 There’s so much to see and do in Switzerland.
 It really depends on what you’re into.
 Unfortunately, I can‘t create a personal itinerary for you because I work a full-time job apart from running Lost in Switzerland.
-However, I just finished a collection of 2-day itineraries that you can combine since you're staying longer.

 First of all, yes, it‘s possible to bring your luggage on board.
 And no, you don‘t have to pay extra.
 You don’t need a special ticket to use those trains, either.
 If you have a normal Long Distance ticket, a Swiss Travel Pass, an Interrail or Eurail Pass, you’re good to go.
 However, there are a few differences between these trains in terms of reservations.